 How We Can Help

-At Marder, Nass & Wiener, PLLC, we believe that clear communication is a key element to a successful attorney-client relationship.
+At Kenneth Marder PLLC, we believe that clear communication is a key element to a successful attorney-client relationship.
 We will thoroughly evaluate the details of your case to determine the best way to move forward, whether that’s filing a claim for workers’ compensation or bringing a lawsuit against your employer or a third-party.
 Our experienced work injury lawyers will be with you from start to finish, and we have an impressive track record of getting the results our clients want.

 If you have been injured in a work-related accident, our compassionate, knowledgeable legal team will work tirelessly to: